louly-me/SOFC-Codes/README.md

 # SOFC-Codes
-This repository contains a Python script for modeling and simulating key electrochemical losses in a Solid Oxide fuel cell.
+This repository contains a Python script for modeling and simulating key electrochemical losses in a Solid oxide fuel cell.
 These calculations are used to analyze and optimize fuel cell performance under various operating conditions.

 ## Key Parameters
 Reaction kinetics (e.g., transfer coefficients, reaction orders, activation energies)